-Serve as a member of the Association Building Council (ABC) This is an important role for the FR.
+• Serve as a member of the Association Building Council (ABC) This is an important role for the FR.
 The ABC plays a vital role in the operations of every school.
 Send your monthly ABC minutes to your district governor and to the Vice President of CEA.

-■ Attend all meetings of the Legislative Assembly (LA) and the FR Workshops The LA meetings are generally held at the Columbus Downtown HS on the first Thursday of each month beginning at 4:30 p.m.
-The FR workshops are usually planned for the first Thursday in November and in March or April.
+Attend all meetings of the Legislative Assembly (LA) and the FR Workshops The LA meetings are generally held at the Columbus Downtown HS on the first Thursday of each month beginning at 4:30 p.m.
+The FR workshops are usually planned for the first Thursday in November and

+April.
 Get updates from The CEA Voice, the CEA website, email and FR memos for more information.

-Arrange for representation at meetings if unable to attend Ask another FR or alternate to attend Association meetings in your place.
+• Arrange for representation at meetings if unable to attend

+Ask another FR or alternate to attend Association meetings in your place.
 This includes LA meetings and District Meetings.
 Contact CEA if you need to be excused from a meeting.

-• Attend all CEA District Meetings Your district governor will notify you of the time and place of the CEA District Meetings.
+• Attend all CEA District Meetings

+Your district governor will notify you of the time and place of the CEA District Meetings.
 They are usually held on the third Thursday of the month.
 The CEA website also posts the time and place.

-Report the results of all meetings to your faculty By contract, you are allowed to report CEA information at the conclusion of staff meetings.
+• Report the results of all meetings to your faculty

+By contract, you are allowed to report CEA information at the conclusion of staff meetings.
 Call CEA building meetings to relay information from LAs, District Meetings or to discuss building concerns.
 You are permitted to utilize school equipment and supplies to communicate to your staff.

-Conduct elections for the Association This includes CEA officers, governors, contract ratifications and delegates to the OEA and NEA Representative Assemblies.
+• Conduct elections for the Association

+This includes CEA officers, governors, contract ratifications and delegates to the OEA and NEA Representative Assemblies.
 No person running for an elected position should conduct the election.

-Participate in the 211 selective interview process Contract language calls for teacher involvement in the interview and selection process for staff members.
+• Participate in the 211 selective interview process

+Contract language calls for teacher involvement in the interview and selection process for staff members.
 The Senior Faculty Representative is a member of the interview panel and plays an important role in the Article 211 process.

-■ Enroll new members and keep track of unit membership and fair-share fee payers (non-members of CEA)
+• Enroll new members and keep track of unit membership

-Even with agency shop, this is an important task.
-Past agency fair-share fee payers should be contacted every year.
+This is an important task.
+Non-members should be contacted every year.
 New teachers should be signed up, too.
-Fair-share fee payers do not vote and cannot access the CEA Members Scholarship Fund.
+Non-members do not vote and cannot access the CEA Members Scholarship Fund.
 They receive most other representational services.

-Serve as a member of the School Leadership Team Gather staff input for the decision-making process and participate in the school improvement agenda.
+• Serve as a member of the Building Leadership Team

+Gather staff input for the decision-making process and participate in the school improvement agenda.

-■ Contribute to a successful PAR process Meet with the PAR Consultanting Teachers who are assigned to members in your building.
+Contribute to a successful PAR process

+Meet with the PAR Consulting Teachers who are assigned to members in your building.
 All teachers new to the district receive PAR services.
-Call the PAR office (365-5110) if a new teacher has not been assigned a PAR consultant.
+Call the PAR Office (614-365-5110) if a new teacher has not been assigned a PAR consultant.

-■ Distribute all CEA materials and information to the membership The CEA Voice arrives in your mailbox on Mondays and should be distributed to CEA Bargaining Unit Members only.
+• Distribute all CEA materials and information to the membership

+The CEA Voice arrives in your mailbox on Mondays and should be distributed to CEA Bargaining Unit Members only.
 You are also responsible for distributing other Association communications.